langleyfoxall/technologies/qualityassurance/webqualityassurancehandbook.md

 - Laravel Notifications are used to notify the user of system events (subscription expired, new friend request etc)
 - Sensitive values are either hashed or encrypted (when required by law or common sense)
 - Third party API integrations that can & will be re-used across projects should be implemented as external packages, assuming no existing open-source integration exists, to allow for independent testing and code reuse if appropriate.
-- Ensure third party API keys (e.g. SES keys) are not present within .env.example and other relevant files outside of the production / development environments.
+- Ensure third party API keys (e.g. SES keys) are not present within .env.example and other relevant files outside of the production / development environments
-- If Travis CI is being used, ensure third party API keys are input directly into Travis CI’s website relevant to the project and make sure “Display value in build log” is not checked.
+- If Travis CI is being used, ensure third party API keys are input directly into Travis CI’s website relevant to the project and make sure “Display value in build log” is not checked

 #### Controllers
 - Ensure each controller function does not go over 250 lines